 For part storage I use and highly recommend Tom Alphin’s label system at https://brickarchitect.com/labels.
 His taxonomy works well and the fact each label has both the image and the part number is very useful.
 The labels are made using an inexpensive Brother P-touch printer which uses thermal adhesive tape.
 The tape comes in numerous colors and styles allowing you to customize your labeling to whatever desired.

 PRO TIP: Check Costco and Amazon for Brother printing tape.
-They have the best prices.
+They usually have the best prices.

 P-touch tape is quite resilient and can be removed and re-applied a few times before wearing out.
 This is very useful when moving bricks to different containers.